How to get a driver’s licence in the Netherlands: the 2025 guide

 • don’t have the 30% ruling,

-• And don’t have a licence from a specially-exempted country above,
+• and don’t have a licence from a specially-exempted country above,

 The good news?
 Getting your Dutch driver’s licence is very achievable!
 In fact, this Australian writer did just that.

 Been driving for years?
 I can personally recommend the Arrive and Drive program from LesDirect.
-This unique English-taught course is designed for expats to quickly and easily get their Dutch driver’s licence from theory to the practical exam — in as little as one week.
+This unique English-taught course is designed for expats to quickly and easily get their Dutch driver’s licence from theory to the practical test — in as little as one week.
 Find out more.

 The other good news?
 (Yes, there’s more!).
 You can likely drive on your home licence for 185 days after registering in the Netherlands.